sujato/drafts/general-introduction.md

 The significance of the *nikāyas* was recognized by European scholars early on.
 I will discuss specifics of the editions and translations in the essays on the individual *nikāyas*, and here offer some general remarks.

 During the 19th century, European scholars became aware of the Pali tradition, seeing in it a more reliable source of information for the Buddha, his times and his teachings.
 An English civil servant in Sri Lanka, Thomas Rhys Davids, learned Pali from the monks, initially to help him better understand Sri Lankan legal practices.
-Recognizing the significance of these texts, he returned to England and established the Pali Text Society, largely funded by Asian donors.
+Recognizing the significance of these texts, he returned to England and established the Pali Text Society (PTS), largely funded by Asian donors.
 They obtained palm-leaf manuscripts, on the basis of which the PTS prepared print editions of the main Pali texts.

 The PTS editions introduced a number of ideas from the west.
 Most obviously, they used a set of conventions for presenting Indic scripts with European letters.
 This system is lossless, so texts may be automatically changed from one script to another (which is the basis of SuttaCentral’s script changing utility.)
 They also introduced titles at the start of texts, punctuation and capitalization, page numbers, footnotes, variant readings, and various other modern innovations.